codeCatFths/CarrCSM01/CarrCowkowlator/readme.txt

 ------------------------------------
 Pressing the calculate key launches the calculation indicated by the chosen operator (+.-,*,/).

-A sound is also triggered when pressing the "equals" key.
+If a proper processes has completed, a sound is also triggered when pressing the "equals" key.
 A cow moos.

 ERROR HANDLING: Attempting to press the equals key as first step triggers an error message "pick #"
                 indicating the need to press a digit key.